-Advance innovations in teaching and learning through the achievement of institutional-level learning outcomes, targeted professional development in the areas of educational technologies, Indigenous ways of knowing, innovative curriculum development, experiential learning, strategic partnerships and intercultural teaching strategies.
+Advance innovations in teaching and learning through the achievement of institutional-level learning outcomes, targeted professional development in the areas of educational technologies, Indigenous

 Support and guide curricula goals from the Indigenization Plan across schools, programs and departments.

 Support capacity development for schools and programs, as part of their operational plans and Level 3 program reviews, to achieve the college's Indigenization Plan and meet provincial Indigenous post-secondary policy standards.
 Substantially Achieved